Updated on Dec 4 2023

 Over the next decade a rivalry played out between Pistrucci and Wyon via their respective proponents in the London newspapers.
-It's hard to say what the personal relationship was like between the pair who effectively job shared until Wyon was appointed to the coveted role in 1828.
+It is hard to say what the personal relationship was like between the pair who effectively job-shared until Wyon was appointed to the coveted role in 1828.

 Despite negative comparisons of his workmanship to Wyon's, Pistrucci was undoubtedly passionate about his craft.
 As well as producing beautiful and memorable designs, he also contributed to developments in techniques and technology that changed minting in the nineteenth-century.

 During a visit to Paris with Wellesley-Pole, Pistrucci purchased an early reducing machine or pantograph lathe.
 The first such machine to be used by the Royal Mint, it could reproduce and resize dies, offering cost and time savings over the laborious hand production methods used before.